benrobk1/harvest-route-hub/supabase/functions/_shared/middleware/README.md

 ### Security

-- JWT validation is mandatory for any route that processes user-specific data.
+- JWT validation is mandatory for every route that processes user-specific data.
 Pair `withAuth` with `withAdminAuth` or custom role middleware when elevated permissions are required.
 - Configuration secrets (Stripe keys, Supabase service role) are only read inside `withSupabaseServiceRole` to limit surface area.